iammahanlotfi/todo-app/README.md

 - Delete individual tasks or all at once
 - Filter tasks by status: All | Pending | Completed
 - Alerts for success and error messages
-- Responsive and modern UI using CSS variables
 - Persistent storage via `localStorage`

 ## 🛠️ Tech Stack